QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Example Calculations

 \subsection{Typical Workflow}

-A typical work-flow using our approach begins by first defining the system Hamiltonian using the QuTip package and then initializing the diagram-generation code in UFSS\cite{UFSS1,UFSS2}.
-The diagram-generation step is formally agnostic of the system Hamiltonian at this point and these two initial steps can be easily swapped.
+A typical work-flow using our approach begins by first defining the system Hamiltonian using the QuTip package and then initializing the diagram-generation code in UFSS using a desired phase-matching/phase-cycling condition.\cite{UFSS1,UFSS2} The diagram-generation step is formally agnostic of the system Hamiltonian at this point and these two initial steps can be easily swapped.
 Furthermore, the user can provide custom diagrams without invoking UFSS, provided the diagrams are in the format required by the UFSS routine.

 The system-setup can be accomplished using the \verb|System()| command provided in the \verb|QuDPy| package e.g. a custom system with Hamiltonian \verb|Hd|, light-matter interaction operator \verb|A|, dipole operator \verb|mud|, collapse operator list \verb|c_ops| and density matrix \verb|rho|, can be created by